exercism/docs/building/tracks/new/setup-continuous-integration.md

 The `run_tests` function is responsible for running the tests of an exercise.
 When the function is called, the example/exemplar files will already have been copied to (stub) solution files, so you only need to call the right command to run the tests.

-The function must return a zero as the exit code if all tests pass, otherwise return a non-zero exit code.
+The function must return zero as the exit code if all tests pass, otherwise return a non-zero exit code.

 ```exercism/note
 The `run_tests` function runs on a copy of an exercise directory, so feel free to modify the files as you see fit.